Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Theoretical guarantees on the adaptivity

-We study kernel ridge regression \eqref{eqn-krr} in the RKHS setting (Assumption \ref{assumption-linear-model-rkhs}), which covers ridge regression \eqref{eqn-ridge} in the Euclidean setting (Assumption \ref{assumption-linear-model}) as a special case.
+We will study kernel ridge regression \eqref{eqn-krr} in the RKHS setting (Assumption \ref{assumption-linear-model-rkhs}), which covers ridge regression \eqref{eqn-ridge} in the Euclidean setting (Assumption \ref{assumption-linear-model}) as a special case.
 Our analysis is based upon mild regularity assumptions.
-On the one hand, the noise $\varepsilon_i$ can be dependent on the covariates $\bx_i$, but it needs to have sub-Gaussian tails when conditioned on the latter.
+The signal strength is assumed to be bounded; the noise $\varepsilon_i$ can be dependent on the covariates $\bx_i$, but it needs to have sub-Gaussian tails when conditioned on the latter.